Super Smash Bros. Melee: Playable characters

 Super Smash Bros.
-Melee features 25 (26 if Zelda and Sheik are considered separate) characters, 13 (14 with Zelda and Sheik separate) more than its predecessor.
-Fourteen are available initially, while the other 11 characters require completing specific tasks to become available.
+Melee features 25 characters (Note: 26 characters if Zelda and Sheik are counted separately), an increase from 12 characters in the previous installment.
+Fourteen are available initially, while the remaining characters require completing specific tasks to become available.
 Every character featured in the game is derived from a popular Nintendo franchise.
 All characters have a symbol that appears behind their damage meter which represents their series, such as a Triforce symbol behind Link's damage meter and a Poké Ball behind a Pokémon species.
 Some characters represent popular franchises, while others were less-known at the time of the release; Marth and Roy represent the Fire Emblem series, which was not released outside Japan at the time.
 The characters' appearance in Super Smash Bros.
 Melee led to a rise in the popularity of the series, including releasing it outside of Japan.
 References are made throughout the game to the relationship between characters of the same universe; in one of the events from "Event Mode", Mario must defeat his enemy Bowser to rescue Princess Peach.
 Furthermore, each character has recognizable moves from their original series, such as Samus's firearms from the Metroid series and Link's arsenal of weapons.